-- Transfiguration Sunday: On Transfiguration Sunday we celebrate Jesus revealing his divine glory.
+- Transfiguration Sunday: We celebrate Jesus revealing his divine glory.

-- Lent: Lent is a season of reflection and preparation for Easter.
+- Lent: This a season of reflection and preparation for Easter.

-- Holy Week: In Holy week we reflect on Jesus journey to the cross and tomb, culminating with solemn celebrations Maundy Thursday and Good Friday.
+- Holy Week: We reflect on the journey of Jesus to the cross and tomb, culminating with solemn celebrations on Maundy Thursday and Good Friday.

-- Easter: Easter, the central feast of the church year, celebrates Jesus' victory over death, and that we too can be certain of eternal life when we trust in him.
+- Easter: This is the central feast of the church year and celebrates Jesus' victory over death in the knowledge that we too can be certain of eternal life when we trust in him.

 - Pentecost: Often call the 'birth of the church', Pentecost celebrates the coming of the Holy Spirit.

-- Other festivals: Minor festivals celebrated annually at Bethlehem include All Saints, Reformation, St Michael and all Angels and the Commemoration of the Augsburg confession.
+- Other festivals: Minor festivals celebrated annually include All Saints, Reformation, St Michael and all Angels and the Commemoration of the Augsburg confession.